adamschmideg/coffeescript-eclipse/devjournal.md

  works, the proper one doesn't compile.
  See [my question at Stackoverflow][11] for more.
  * Just installed an [Antlr Eclipse plugin][12] to compare the grammars
+ * I found the reason:

+    Assignment:
+      {Assignment} (=>(left...));

+  The `{Assignment}` part will be converted to an action in the internal grammar, and to an empty group before the syntactic predicate in the stripped off grammary, and to nothing in the debug grammar.
+  The empty group seems to invalidate the syntactic predicate.
+  I removed the `{Assignment}`, so an uglier AST will be produced.

 * Another trick I tried for assignment is to treat property assignment differently, so `a.b = 3` is thought of as `a (.b =) 3`.